What Is Diaphragmatic Breathing and Is It Good for Me?By Brittany Risher Reviewed by Briana Rodriquez, R.D. Science-Backed

 3. Sustained attention

-If you're trying to concentrate, doing some deep breathing exercises may help.
+If you're trying to concentrate, doing some deep breathing exercises may be beneficial.
 In a small 2017 study of 40 healthy adults, 20 sessions of intensive diaphragmatic training significantly improved participants’ ability to maintain their attention during a complex test.
 The researchers say deep breathing may help “link mind and body” so we can better process information that is related to attention.4

 4. Quicker post-workout recovery

 Try using diaphragmatic breathing to boost your post-workout recovery.
 In a small Italian study published in 2011,8 16 amateur male athletes cycled for eight hours.
-Following the exercise session, eight of the participants who had previously been trained in diaphragmatic breathing practiced such breathing for an hour while the other eight simply relaxed.
+Following the exercise session, eight of the participants who had previously been trained in diaphragmatic breathing practiced proper breathing for an hour while the other eight simply relaxed.
 Those who practiced diaphragmatic breathing had lower cortisol levels and higher levels of melatonin, an antioxidant that helps fight free radical production.
 Although more research is needed to support these results, the researchers believe integrating deep breathing exercises after physical activity could benefit athletes in the post-workout recovery process.

 5. Weight management